MSUSEL/msusel-ssp-manager/README.md

 # SSP_Manager

-This research proyect is currently under development. <br />
+This research project is currently under development. <br />
 It runs on Linux (In particular, it is being developed on Ubuntu 22.04). <br />

 ## Installation
 Make sure you have installed Git, Docker and Docker-compose.
-For automompletion while editing OSCAL documents and highlighting of key or value errors, use VS Code.
+For autocompletion while editing OSCAL documents and highlighting of key or value errors, use VS Code.
 The project has the json schemas for the OSCAL documents, and we set VS Code to find them.<br />

 If you don't, Git can be installed with: <br />
 ```